Raspberry Pi 4 boot EEPROM

 start*.elf has not been found.
 Any other actions imply that the bootloader is not working correctly and should be reinstalled using

 If the Raspberry Pi is not booting it's possible that the bootloader EEPROM is corrupted.
-This can easily be reprogrammed using the Recovery image available on the raspberrypi.org downloads page.
+This can easily be reprogrammed using the Raspberry Pi Imager tool which is available via the raspberrypi.org downloads page.

 Updating the bootloader